Aditi Tells Us How Her Menstrupedia Comics Are Making Kids Period Positive Around The World

 There was one question that really took me by shock.
 Someone had told this girl that if she bathes for the first two days, water will enter from the urethra into her stomach which will cause the stomach to bloat.
 It makes me furious to see how people scare women by these nonsensical myths.

-What kind of response you received from investors and did your parents support this idea?
+What kind of response did you receive from investors and did your parents support this idea?

 Our parents were initially clueless because we quit a high paying job to do something we believed in.
 As parents, they were worried as to how we would make money and how much we would save.
 Today, however, they couldn’t be more proud of us.